rupaul backtracks on controversial comments

 "You can take performance enhancing drugs and still be an athlete, just not in the Olympics."

-“It’s an interesting area”, RuPaul told The Guardian, explaining that season 9 contestant Peppermint was fine to compete because she hadn’t yet really transitioned or got breast implants.
+“It’s an interesting area,” RuPaul told The Guardian, explaining that season nine contestant Peppermint was fine to compete because she hadn’t yet really transitioned or got breast implants.
 When asked if he would accept a contestant who had already transitioned, he admitted: “Probably not.”

 “You can identify as a woman and say you’re transitioning, but it changes once you start changing your whole body.
 It takes on a different thing; it changes the whole concept of what we’re doing.
 We’ve had some girls who’ve had some injections in the face and maybe a little bit in the butt here and there, but they haven’t really transitioned.”

 Unsurprisingly, Ru’s insensitive comments caused a backlash in the drag community and among former contestants on his show.
-Trans ex-contestants Monica Beverly Hillz and Jiggly Caliente criticised the continued marginalisation of trans women in drag on social media.
-Last season’s winner Sasha Velour tweeted: “My drag was born in a community of trans women, trans men and gender non-conforming folks.
+Trans ex-contestants Monica Beverly Hillz and Jiggly Caliente criticized the continued marginalization of trans women in drag on social media.
+Last season’s winner Sasha Velour tweeted: “My drag was born in a community of trans women, trans men, and gender non-conforming folks.
 That’s the real world of drag.”

-Now, finally realising his mistake, Ru has apologised (without actually saying sorry) on Twitter.
+Now, finally realizing his mistake, Ru has apologized (without actually saying sorry) on Twitter.
 “I understand and regret the hurt I have caused,” he wrote.
 “The trans community are heroes of our shared LGBTQ movement.
 You are my teachers.”